ehsueh/cryptools/README.md

 7. Run setup-db.sql in the workbench

-8. Set up config.yaml (see the example file)
+8. Set up config.yml (see config.yml.example file)

-9. Launch jupyter lab, code strategies and run!
+9. Launch jupyter lab from ./playbook, code strategies and run!
+Go to main.ipynb and change the "strategy" section.

 Overview
 --------